JungeAlexander/blogdown_website/content/blog/2022-05-08-pyscript_hype_or_real.md

 PyScript was announced on April 30th 2022 at PyCon US by Peter Wang, CEO of Anaconda Inc., and in an accompanying [blog post](https://engineering.anaconda.com).
 The announcement sparked a lot of interest and excitement in the Python community and generated a lot of hype.

-PyScript is not a JavaScript replacement (and it does not want to be).
+First off, PyScript is not a JavaScript replacement (and it does not want to be).
 PyScript instead aims to further democratize the *superpower* of programming by bringing Python to every browser - which is a very important goal and I very much hope this will work out.

 In this post, I will summarize my experience with PyScript so far and give some examples to help you get started:

 ## PyScript brings Python and its ecosystem to the browser

-At is core, PyScript allows you add Python code to your HTML by introducing a new `<py-script>` tag:
+At its core, PyScript allows you to add Python code to your HTML by introducing a new `<py-script>` tag:

 ```html
 <html>